A.F.C. Stoneham: History

 After winning the Premier Division title in 1996–97, Ordnance Survey were promoted to Division Three of the Hampshire League.
 They were Division Three runners-up in 1998–99, earning promotion to Division One as the league underwent reorganisation.
 However, they finished second-from-bottom of the division in their first season, and were relegated to Division Two.
 In 2004 the Hampshire League merged into the Wessex League, with the club becoming members of the new Division Three.
 Division Three was renamed Division Two in 2006, at the same time as the club were renamed Stoneham, reflecting their new location.
 After one season under the new name, they adopted their current name, also leaving the Wessex League to become founder members of the Hampshire Premier League.

 Stoneham were the Hampshire Premier League's inaugural champions in 2007–08.
 They won the League Cup in 2009–10, and again in 2014–15, the club were promoted to Division One of the Wessex League.
 In 2018–19 they were Division One champions, earning promotion to the Premier Division.
 The 2023–24 season saw the club finish as runners-up in the Premier Division and qualify for the promotion play-offs.
 After beating Baffins Milton Rovers 2–1 in the semi-finals, they lost the final 1–0 to Shaftesbury.

 In 2024–25 Stoneham won the Hampshire Senior Cup, beating AFC Portchester 3–0 in the final.
-They also won the Southampton Senior Cup with a 3–0win over Millbrook.
+They also won the Southampton Senior Cup with a 3–0 win over Millbrook.
+The 2025–26 season saw the club win four competitions; they were Wessex League Premier Division champions, earning promotion to the South Central Division of the Isthmian League, won the FA Vase final, beating Cockfosters on penalties after a 0–0 draw, retained the Southampton Senior Cup (defeating Millbrook 2–1 in the final) and won the Russell Cotes Cup, beating Fareham Town 5–2 in the final.